 The examination process is here described:

-- 50% of the final grade is awarded for a video presentation of an analytical paper on which students will work individually by applying the conceptual tools introduced in the course to the analysis of a multimodal rhetorical intervention chosen by the student.
-The student’s ability in designing the presentation of their papers is taken into consideration as well.
+• 50% of the final grade is awarded for the submission of either an analytical paper on which students will work individually by applying the conceptual tools introduced in the course to the analysis of a corpus of multimodal rhetorical interventions chosen by the student or on the design of a promotional audiovisual rhetorical intervention for the start-up project that students worked on in groups.